 Third, because mediation is not bound by the rules and laws that govern court procedures and legally mandated remedies, mediated agreements can be more creative than those imposed by a court.
 The purpose of mediation is to fashion an arrangement that the parties themselves want, rather than what a court may impose.
 Consequently, parties often tend to comply voluntarily with mediated remedies, minimizing the likelihood that the agreement will later have to be enforced by a court order.

 Fourth, the mediator is not a judge.
-Rather than imposing a result or dictating to the parties, the mediation attorney's job is to facilitate an agreement between the parties and to help them to negotiate a mutually satisfactory result among a broad range of possibilities.
-Whereas a judge controls the parties and the resolution of a dispute through the force of law, a mediator is specifically trained to provide neutral information and advice to the parties, and to minimize the contention between them in order to enhance the ability of the parties to formulate a resolution that satisfies their competing interests.
+Rather than imposing a result or dictating it to the parties, the mediation attorney's job is to facilitate an agreement between the parties and to help them to negotiate a mutually satisfactory result among a broad range of possibilities.
+Whereas a judge controls the parties and the resolution of a dispute through the force of law, a mediator is specifically trained to provide neutral information and advice to the parties and to minimize the contention between them in order to enhance the ability of the parties to formulate a resolution that satisfies their competing interests.

 Finally, because mediation does not involve the extended process of drafting and filing pleadings, setting court appearances, and so on, resolving a disagreement through mediation rather than litigation can save clients money on legal fees and costs.

-As a Certified Marital and Family Law Mediator and an experienced family law attorney, Christy L. Hertz is prepared and qualified to mediate the settlement of divorce, child support, time-sharing and parenting plan, paternity, equitable distribution, spousal support, and any other marital and family law matters on which you and your spouse or ex-spouse cannot reach agreement.
-Her law office facilities provide an atmosphere in which you can confidentially and confidently discuss the matter with her, trusting that she will not be partial to either party.
-Through the process of mediation, Ms. Hertz, as a mediation lawyer can help you and your spouse, former spouse and/or the other parent of your child reach a fair, equitable, and satisfactory resolution to your conflict in a way that does not tax your time, your finances, or your personal dignity.
+As a Certified Marital and Family Law Mediator and an experienced family law attorney, Christy L. Hertz is prepared and qualified to mediate the settlement of divorce, child support, time-sharing and parenting plan, paternity, equitable distribution, spousal support, and any other marital and family law matters on which you and your spouse or ex-spouse cannot reach an agreement.
+Her law office facilities provide an atmosphere in which you can confidently discuss the matter with her, trusting that she will not be partial to either party.
+Through the process of mediation, Ms. Hertz, as a mediation lawyer, can help you and your spouse, former spouse, and/or the other parent of your child reach a fair, equitable, and satisfactory resolution to your conflict in a way that does not tax your time, your finances, or your dignity.